davidawad/davidawad.github.io/about.md

 ## What is this site?
 <p class="message">
 Hello!
-My name is Abanoub David Awad, (or ﺃﺑﺎﻧﻮﺏ ﺩﻳﻔﻴﺪ ﺃﻭﺍﺩ) what you're currently reading is my blog that I've slowly been crafting over the past few years while I tried to find my groove.
+My name is Abanoub David Awad, (or ﺃﺑﺎﻧﻮﺏ ﺩﻳﻔﻴﺪ ﺃﻭﺍﺩ).
+I'm a software engineer, physicist, notary public, and ordained minister living in central New Jersey.
+What you're currently reading is my blog that I've slowly been crafting over the past few years while I tried to find my groove.

 It started out as a small publication on medium but as time went on I kept finding additional features I wanted that medium just didn't support.
 I didn't like that very much as time went on so I decided to just build the blog myself and combined my personal website and my blog together to form this site.
 </p>